greenpeace/gpes-bigquery-recipes/enhance-users-table.md

 # Enhance the users table

+To make the queries and results easier to handle you can copy the totals and last dates to the users table and zero the null values.

-## Create new fields in the users table
+## Create the new fields in the users table

 * total_signups (int)
 * last_signup_date_all_petitions (date)